Iguazú in 3 Days

 Itaipu Dam

-The tour bus stops at certain prescribed points around the complex, giving you a short amount of time to see, shop, take photos etc. If you want to stay longer at a particular stop, just catch the next tour bus instead…
+The tour bus stops at various points around the complex, giving you a short amount of time to see, take photos, shop etc. As there is only 30 minutes between buses, if you want to stay longer at a particular stop, you can just catch the next tour bus instead.

 Dinner at City Bier Petiscaria

-For dinner, we chose City Bier Petiscaria.
+We caught the bus back into town and went in search of dinner.
+We chose City Bier Petiscaria.
 We thought the items on the menu were individual portions, so ordered one each.
-The old man selected filet mignon and basically got an entire cow with condiments and I ordered the chorizo and was served a sausage the size of a small country.
+The old man selected filet mignon and basically got an entire cow with condiments.
+I ordered the chorizo and was served a sausage the size of a small country.
 When we looked around, most people had ordered one dish between two or even four people.
 We just about managed to waddle back to the hotel before sinking into a meat coma.

-The Parque Nacional do Iguaçú is around 10 miles south east of the city, close to the airport.
-There are regular buses (we took the 120, which cost R$3.55) from the Urban Bus Terminal (TTU) which stop close to the entrance to the Park.
-It was quite crowded and we had to stand for most of the 40 minute journey.
-And there was no air conditioning, so by the end of the 40 minute journey we had worked up quite a sweat.
+The entrance to the Park is 10 miles south east of town.
+There are regular buses (No 120) from the Urban Bus Terminal (TTU), which travel via the airport and stop close to the entrance to the park.
+The bus was very crowded and we had to stand for most of the 40 minute journey.
+Also, there was no air conditioning so, by the the time we disembarked, we had worked up quite a sweat!

 Iguaçú Falls